cefet-rj-dal/harbinger/change_point/hcp_cf_arima.md

+ChangeFinder with ARIMA: ChangeFinder with ARIMA models residual deviations and applies a second-stage smoothing/thresholding to highlight structural changes.
+Implementation wraps ARIMA from `forecast` and uses `harutils()` for thresholds.

 ChangeFinder-ARIMA detects change points by modeling residual deviations and smoothing them over a sliding window.
 In this tutorial we will:

 - Load and visualize a simple change-point dataset